Energy

 Most devices that track the total energy usage of a home or power group are capable of measuring both imported and exported energy.
 For instance, a P1 meter can measure energy imported from the grid as well as energy exported back to the grid, such as solar-generated power.

 To enable Homey to distinguish between imported and exported energy, you must define the capabilities used for these measurements by setting the cumulativeImportedCapability and cumulativeExportedCapability properties.
 These properties should be assigned to the corresponding capability of your device responsible for measuring imported and exported energy.
 If your device does not support separate measurement of imported and exported energy, you can omit these properties.
+These meter_power values should be ever increasing, do not reset these values periodically as that might result in minor data loss.

 /drivers/<driver_id>/driver.compose.json